scc-digitalhub/digitalhub/charts/digitalhub/README.md

 ### Installation

-Once you have set your custom values.yaml file see [Configuration section](#configuration), DigitalHub can be installed as follows:
+Once you have set your custom values.yaml file, see [Configuration section](#configuration) for more informations, DigitalHub platform can be installed as follows:

 1) Add Digitalhub repository:
 ```sh